cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 Remove benchmarks for down-level versions in the current documentation if they're no longer relevant.

-Consider removing the installation example from the [etcd Play](http://play.etcd.io/install) server and pointing the user to the documentation.
+Consider removing the installation example from the [etcd Play](http://play.etcd.io/install) server and pointing the user to the documentation's installation instructions.

 ### New user content

-Point "Learn more" links to a Start Here page that provides orientation and sets out paths for different user roles.
+Point "Learn more" links to a "Start here" page that provides orientation and sets out paths for different user roles.
 For example, the Developer path should provide instructions for:

 1. Installing a local server.
 2. Setting up an environment and testing the server using the CLI.